top of page

 Salem Fenwick Colony.jpg

-Salem was founded by Quaker John Fenwick in October 1665; the first English settlement established in West Jersey following the English defeat of the Dutch in 1664 and the first Quaker colony in North America, predating Philadelphia by seven years.
+Salem was founded by Quaker John Fenwick in October 1675; the first English settlement established in West Jersey following the English defeat of the Dutch in 1664 and the first Quaker colony in North America, predating Philadelphia by seven years.
 At the time, in addition to Native Americans, there were in the area a scattering of descendants of earlier Swedish, English and Finnish settlers.
 Sweden made a royal claim on the region in the 1640’s; but yielded to the Dutch in 1654.
-However, in 1665 Fenwick’s new acquisition was mainly a vast wilderness of forest, bogs, meadows and waterways.
+However, in 1675 Fenwick’s new acquisition was mainly a vast wilderness of forest, bogs, meadows and waterways.

 John Fenwick was born at Stanton Manor, England, in 1618, the second son of wealthy and prominent William Fenwick.
 John was appointed as a captain of Cavalry by Oliver Cromwell and took an active part in the fight against the Crown.
 About 1648, he married Elizabeth Covert, with whom he had three daughters.
-Abandoning the Church of England in 1665, he and his wife became members of the Society of Friends.
+Abandoning the Church of England, he and his wife became members of the Society of Friends.

 Fenwick was involved in a financial dispute concerning an undivided portion of New Jersey, which Lord Berkeley had sold to Edward Billinge for £1000, in 1675.
 The final outcome of the dispute was that for financial considerations Fenwick was granted a tenth of West Jersey.
 Known as the Salem Tenth, it encompassed 350 square miles in the Southwestern part of the state (much of what are Salem and Cumberland Counties today).